EarnTHYPart/Quiz/README.md

 # Quiz
-Created A Quiz Game in C
+Created A number guessing game and a quiz in C as practice for C